• 1-800-123-789

 Alberto owner Oaxaca Rugs

-Emiliano Zapata Neighborhood ~ NEW Audio Tour Coming Soon!
+Emiliano Zapata Neighborhood ~ NEW Self-guided Audio Tour Below!

 Take a different Puerto Vallarta walking tour to the other side of the river.
 The Rio Cuale, with headwaters in the rural town of Cuale some five hours up into the Sierra Madre Mountains, divides central Vallarta into north and south.
 The Southside, known as the Emiliano Zapata Colonia, is a delightful mixture of small family businesses, residences, and restaurants and is the second largest colonia or neighborhood in all of Vallarta.
 It also has the most diverse population and choices of any other area in the city.